oinak/regularity/README.md

 It doesn't matter if the identifier is pluralized, i.e. `then(2, 'letters')` works in addition to `then(1, 'letter')`

-The following methods are supported:
+The following expression methods are supported:

 `startWith(pattern)`: The line must start with the specified pattern